wadwdwd1/eagbeastmc/README.md

 HOWEVER, many districts block chrome://flags

 This developer JSPI launch from chrome dev - devloper.google.com has a JSPI origin request, automatically setting your browser to JSPI on that page.

+-# Big thanks to everyone who forked and supported this repository, I apologize I didn't renew the origin trial, I have been busy, glad you were able to make use of it.